pypeclub/pypeclub.github.io/website/docs/artist_hosts_maya.md

 ![Maya - Render scene Setup](assets/maya-render_setup.jpg)

-You can see that it created `renderingMain` set and under it `LAYER_Main`.
+You can see that it created `renderingMain` set and under it `_renderingMain:Main`.
 This set corresponds to **Main** render layer in Render Setup.
 This was automatically created because I had not created any render layers in scene before.
-If you already have layers and you use **Use selection**, they will appear here, prefixed with `LAYER_`.
+If you already have layers and you use **Use selection**, they will appear here, prefixed with `_renderingMain` namespace (or similar - how you name your rendering instance).
 Those layer set are created whenever you create new layer in Render Setup and are deleted if you delete layer in Render Setup.
-However if you delete `LAYER_` set, layer in Render Setup isn't deleted.
+However if you delete layer set, layer in Render Setup isn't deleted.
 It just means it won't be published.

 Creating *Render instance* will also set image prefix in render settings to Pype defaults based on renderer you use - for example if you render with Arnold, it is `maya/<Scene>/<RenderLayer>/<RenderLayer>_<RenderPass>`.